If you’re not making much money from your freelance writing career so far, I got some advice for ya:

-(Note: The idea of a monthly fee is based upon the fact that where I’m from things like rent and bills are expected on a monthly basis – usually on the last day of the month.
+(The idea of a monthly fee is based upon the fact that where I’m from things like rent and bills are expected on a monthly basis.
 If in your part of the world these things are demanded weekly or fortnightly then charge your clients according to that instead.)

 Choose your own salary

-Think about how much you’ve studied your craft and how much you can benefit companies and publications with your writing abilities.
+Think about how much you’ve studied for your craft and how much companies and publications will benefit from your superhero writing skills.

-Take your annual salary and divide it by 200 days.
-This will give you a figure that indicates how much you need to earn each workday to achieve your specified annual salary.
-(Note that weekends and holidays have already been taken into account – you’re not going for a 365-day work year here.)
+(Note that weekends and holidays have already been taken into account – you’re not going for a 365-day work year here.
+I mean, just no.)

-Now divide your daily rate by how many hours you intend to work per day.
+Now divide this daily rate by how many hours you intend to work per day.

-But the number crunching does stop there because you now need to consider how long each piece of work takes you to complete.
+Because the number crunching doesn’t stop there: you now need to consider how long each piece of work takes you to complete.

-Your hourly rate is not something you need to inform your clients of – it’s just something you work out on your own to begin with.
+Your hourly rate is not something you need to inform your clients of – it’s just something you need to work out on your own to begin with.

 As you become better and better at constructing blog posts and other online content to a higher standard in a shorter period of time, you can revisit your hourly/monthly rate again and again.

-You may already have a different method for charging clients that works for you.
-Feel free to share it in the comments below, along with any variations of this method too.
+You may already have a different method for working out what to charge freelance writing clients.
+That’s cool.
+Feel free to share it in the comments below.
+(Smarty pants.)